PelionIoT/nanostack-border-router/README.md

 ## Running the border router application

-1. Find the  binary file `nanostack-border-router.bin` in the folder `BUILD`.
+1. Find the  binary file `nanostack-border-router.bin` in the `BUILD` folder.
 2. Copy the binary to the USB mass storage root of the development board.
 It is automatically flashed to the target MCU.
 When the flashing is complete, the board restarts itself.
 Press the **Reset** button of the development board if it does not restart automatically.
 3. The program begins execution.
 4. Open the [serial connection](#serial-connection-settings), for example PuTTY.